 We cannot predict or determine the timing or final outcome of these lawsuits or the effect that any adverse findings or determinations in pending lawsuits may have on us.
 In addition, an estimate of possible loss or range of loss, if any, cannot presently be made with respect to certain of these pending matters.
-An unfavorable determination in any of the pending lawsuits could result in the payment by us of substantial monetary damages that may not be fully covered by insurance.
+An unfavorable determination in pending lawsuits could result in the payment by us of substantial monetary damages that may not be fully covered by insurance.
 Further, the legal costs associated with the lawsuits and the amount of time required to be spent by management and our Board of Directors on these matters, even if we are ultimately successful, could have a material adverse effect on our financial condition, results of operations, or cash flows.

-We have an accrual of \$9.8 million and \$8.3 million in other liabilities on our consolidated balance sheets related to litigation matters as of September 30, 2022 and 2021, respectively.
+We have an accrual of \$9.4 million and \$9.8 million in other liabilities on our consolidated balance sheets related to litigation matters as of September 30, 2023 and 2022, respectively.